turbits/SSDCS-IDA/README.md

   - You can check by running `deactivate`; if it returns without an error, you were in the virtual env (so just run activate again to get back in)
   - For Windows, you may also have to run `Set-ExecutionPolicy Unrestricted` in an admin PowerShell session if you get an error about scripts being disabled on this system.
 - Run `pip install -r requirements.txt` to install all required packages and dependencies
 - That's it!
-Proceed to Run the Project below
+Proceed to run the project

-## 🏃‍♂️ Run the project
+## 🏃‍♂️ Running the project

 - Ensure you're in the virtual environment; usually `source ./venv/Scripts/activate`, otherwise see prerequisites above
 - Install all required packages as listed in the prerequisites section